“When people talk about heart disease,

 In Coronary Heart Disease: Diagnosis – Screening for Coronary Heart Disease the NHLBI explain:

-“To screen for coronary heart disease, your doctor will:
+“To screen for coronary heart disease, your provider may:

-• Assess risk factors to help evaluate your risk of developing coronary heart disease
+• Assess your risk factors to help evaluate your chances of developing coronary heart disease

-• Check blood pressure readings to see whether you have high blood pressure
+• Check your blood pressure to see whether you have high blood pressure, also called hypertension

 • Order blood tests to see whether you have high blood cholesterol, high blood triglycerides, or diabetes